skitzcod4/react-pwgen/README.md

 This is a simple password generator written in react.

-## Available Scripts
+## Start App

-To start the react script type in
+To start the react app just type

 `yarn start`
 or
 `npm start`

+into your terminal.

 # Licence